DoSomething/contentful-prototype/docs/development/features/sixpack-ab-testing.md

-# Implementing Sixpack On The Front-End
+# Implementing Sixpack On The Frontend
 ***
 When implementing an A/B test using Sixpack in Phoenix-Next on the front-end, there are a few steps for successfully executing an experiment.